IPS-Eye-White

 "...how can you glorify God in your body, when it doesn't function right?
 How can you glorify God?
 How can He get glory when your body doesn't even work? ...What makes you think the Holy Ghost wants to live inside a body where He can't see out through the windows and He can't hear with the ears?
 What makes you think the Holy Spirit wants to live inside of a physical body where the limbs and the organs and the cells do not function right? ...
 And what makes you think He wants to live in a temple where He can't see out of the eyes, and He can't walk with the feet, and He can't move with the hand?"
 [04]

-Health and prosperity proponents further teach that because the words "if it be Thy will" indicate that the person praying doubts God's 'promises', they have no place in a prayer for healing.
+They further teach that the words "if it be Thy will" have no place in a prayer for healing because they indicate that the person praying doubts God's 'promises'.
 Prayers for healing should close with words of thanks (positive confession) that the healing has taken place, regardless of the fact that the physical symptoms still exist.
 In other words, faith has to rest on the supposed promises of God, not on the physical evidence.

-In which case one has to wonder why the Son of God Himself, who knew perfectly well what God's will was, fell on his face in the garden of Gethsemae and prayed...
+In which case one has to wonder why the Son of God Himself, who I am sure knew perfectly well what God's will was, fell on his face in the garden of Gethsemae and prayed...

 "My Father, if it is possible, let this cup pass from Me; yet not as I will, but as You will."
 (Matthew 26:39 NASB)